-At TM3 Wealth, it is important to us that you are well informed about what’s happening in the markets.
-Here are a few of the key topics of conversation that we feel deserve the most attention this month.
-If you have any questions or would like to continue the conversation, let us know, and we appreciate the opportunity.
+At TM3 Wealth, it is important that you are well-informed about what is happening in the markets.
+Here are a few of the key topics of conversation that deserve the most attention this month.
+If you have any questions or would like to continue the conversation, please reach out.

 Jobs, inflation, and expectations around what the Federal Reserve may or may not do continue to be the focus of markets as 2024 begins.
 The latest jobs report showed December exceeded most economists’ expectations, with the economy adding 216,000 jobs1, surpassing estimates by 41,0002.
 Further, wages rose more than anticipated, having gained 4.1% compared to December 20221.
 While the unemployment rate remained steady at 3.7%1, the drop in labor force participation will be an area to watch.
 Overall, last year saw 2.7 million new jobs as the economy1 defied strongly held expectations of a recession arriving sometime in 2023.
 Despite the stronger-than-expected jobs report, the overall gradual cooling trend continues to be the predominant belief across economists, though wage growth could spell trouble for dovish expectations around Federal Reserve policy in 2024.